 Basic facts about Kennedy’s disease

-Kennedy’s disease (also known as spinal bulbar muscular atrophy or SBMA) is a rare disorder of the motor neurones, caused by a genetic mutation.
-The MND Association supports people with or affected by Kennedy’s disease.
+Kennedy’s disease is also known as spinal bulbar muscular atrophy (SBMA) and is a rare disorder of the motor neurones, caused by a genetic mutation.
+If you are living with or affected by Kennedy's disease, the MND Association is here to support you.
 Select from the following to find out more.

 “I have been diagnosed for more than 10 years and find knowledge of Kennedy’s to be very limited…information can be hard to find.”
 Person with Kennedy’s disease

-Kennedy’s disease usually affects men.
-Most women who inherit the gene do not develop symptoms, but can pass it on to their sons or daughters.
-In rare cases, women may develop symptoms, but these are usually milder than those experienced by men.
-As little is known about Kennedy’s disease in women, further research is ongoing.
+Men are usually affected by the symptoms.
+Most women with the gene do not develop symptoms, but can pass it to their sons or daughters.
+In rare cases, women do develop symptoms, but these are usually milder than for men.
+As little is known about the condition in women, further research is ongoing.

-You can read more about the condition in information sheet 2B – Kennedy’s disease.
+Find out more in information sheet 2B – Kennedy’s disease.

 Kennedy’s disease affects people in different ways.
 Not everyone develops all of the symptoms and they can be very mild for some.
-Support can be given to help you achieve the best possible quality of life.
+Support can help you achieve the best possible quality of life.

-The main symptoms for women are muscle cramps and fatigue.
-However, it is unusual for women to develop any symptoms, even if they carry the gene responsible for the disease.
+The main symptoms for women are muscle cramps and fatigue, but it is unusual for women to develop any symptoms, even if they carry the gene responsible for the disease.